ephemeraHQ/xmtp-inbox-web/README.md

 ### Considerations

 You can't use an app built with XMTP to send a message to a blockchain account address that hasn't used XMTP.
 This app displays an error when it looks up an address that doesn't have an identity already registered on the XMTP network.
-Have questions or ideas about pre-registration messaging?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).